Your Key Questions Answered - For Research Scientists

 ELNs and Inventory Tracking

-Some electronic lab notebook software systems have their own inventory tracking system that allows for lab inventory management within the same software as your data storage.
+Some ELN software systems have their own inventory tracking system integration that allows for lab inventory management within the same software that stores your data.
 Having this feature included in your electronic notebook solution adds benefits from streamlined workflows.
 There is a significant efficiency when you eliminate the bulk of multiple systems.
 This powerful capability accessed through the same interface as your data adds an extra value from lab management.
-Ideally, the software supports custom templates and fields to identify and track material information in your database a variety of entities (i.e. protocols, raw bioactivity data points, process data, chemicals, biologicals, drug candidates, antibodies, reagents, primers, plasmids, etc.)
+Ideally, the software supports custom templates and fields to identify and track material information in your database a variety of entities (i.e., protocols, raw bioactivity data points, process data, chemicals, biologicals, drug candidates, antibodies, reagents, primers, plasmids, etc.).

-An inventory setup allows you to upload and update supply quantities, expiration dates, lab storage locations, item descriptions, and even scanned barcodes.
+An inventory setup allows you to upload and update quantities of scientific laboratory supplies, expiration dates, lab storage locations, item descriptions, and even scanned barcodes.
 Again, ideally, you can allow or restrict access to individuals and selected groups.

 Good inventory management allows you to find specific items and materials used in any particular experiment and reference them with ease, which helps with reproducibility and regulatory compliance.

 Regulatory compliance is crucial for organizations in many healthcare data-related industries.
 The OECD has established Good Laboratory Practices (GLP) guidance for data security and storage that applies to ELNs.

 When researching an ELN, you want an assessment of the security measures for data security and storage.
 You want clear assurance that your data is protected from hackers.
 You want tracking for edits to ensure integrity.

 You want restrictions that can be customized and a secure method to share, export, or migrate your data to the right people at the right time.
 Anyone on your team or with your collaborators may have the key discovery and data that provides the foundation for composition of matter and/or utility patents.